 - 1. The LBI Student Honor Code - 2.
-National Council of State Boards of Nursing Requirements related to competence conduct PA Code for Practical Nurses 21.148 (a)1-5 (b)1-9, (c) (d) - 3.
+National Council of State Boards of Nursing Requirements related to competence conduct SC Code for Practical Nurses - 3.
 Self-report of felony charges and/or convictions and all plea agreements and misdemeanor/convictions of lesser-included offenses arising from felony arrests. - 4.
-Self-report regarding any drug-related charges, actions or behavior that affects ability to provide safe and effective nursing care. - 1.
-Self-report regarding any functional ability deficit that would require accommodations to perform essential nursing functions. - 2.
-Self-report academic dishonesty including but not limited to receiving, assessing, forwarding or using Instructor's Test Banks, social media, I phone, etc.

-- 3. The Nursing Program has a duty to protect the public.
-If a student is accused of academic dishonesty in any form or manner the student may not attend clinical until the issue is resolved. - 4.
-Any student that violates the NPSM's Behavioral Standard Guidelines or LBI Student Catalog's Student Code of Behavioral Conduct may be subject to dismissal from the Nursing Program. - 5.
-If a student is requesting the appeals process for the violation of the Behavioral Standards Guideline, he/she cannot attend clinical until the issue is resolved. - 6.
+Self-report regarding any drug-related charges, actions or behavior that affects ability to provide safe and effective nursing care. - 5.
+Self-report regarding any functional ability deficit that would require accommodations to perform essential nursing functions. - 6.
+Self-report academic dishonesty including but not limited to receiving, assessing, forwarding or using Instructor's Test Banks, social media, I phone, etc. - 7.
+The Nursing Program has a duty to protect the public.
+If a student is accused of academic dishonesty in any form or manner the student may not attend clinical until the issue is resolved. - 8.
+Any student that violates the NPSM's Behavioral Standard Guidelines or LBI Student Catalog's Student Code of Behavioral Conduct may be subject to dismissal from the Nursing Program. - 9.
+If a student is requesting the appeals process for the violation of the Behavioral Standards Guideline, he/she cannot attend clinical until the issue is resolved. - 10.
 Self-report any violations of protected health information (e.g. HIPAA)